Decentralized Payment Clearing using Blockchain and Optimal Bidding: Default Contagion in Decentralized Clearing Systems

 Instead of a single central authority, herein a blockchain system for clearing is considered, which is supported by a set of \emph{external} miners, i.e., we assume that no bank within this system also acts as a miner of the clearing blockchain.
 Following the stylized structure of a blockchain system, all interbank assets $L_{ji},~ i,j\in [n],$ are paired with a bidding strategy $b_{ji}: [0,1] \to \bbr_+ \cup \{\infty\}$ that encodes the fees bank $i$ is willing to pay to a miner to place the obligation from bank $j$ onto the blockchain.
 More specifically, $b_{ji}(f)$ denotes the amount of the obligation from bank $j$ to $i$ for which a \emph{proportional} fee of $f$ is applied.
 Any bidding strategy must account for the entirety of the (uncollateralized) obligation, i.e., $\int_0^1 b_{ji}(f)df = (1-\mu)L_{ji}$.\footnote{Any bidding strategy with $\int_0^1 b_{ji}(f)df < (1-\mu)L_{ji}$ can be augmented with a mass of bids placed at the $0$ fee level without loss of generality.} In Section~\ref{sec:bidding} we will assume that the fees are discrete.
 However, for notational convenience we will write it using a continuous notation with an integral.
 The discrete bidding can then be recovered when $b_{ij}$ take infinite value, and we think of it as Dirac delta function.
 To account for the possibility of discrete bidding, we will consider the notation for any bounded function $g: [0,1] \to [0,1]$ and any pair of banks $i,j \in [n]$.

 This bidding structure completes the stylized rules for \emph{decentralized clearing} through a blockchain system.
 In addition to rules~\eqref{ll}-\eqref{cr}, the clearing system satisfies the following rules. \begin{enumerate} \item \emph{Post-payment fees}: all fees are paid from the incoming cash flows based on the bidding strategy.
 Therefore, the miners first verify that the payments can be made by the bank before putting it in the block.
-In other words, all payments on the block are simultaneously verified for the ledger to guarantee the miners get their fees. \item \emph{No payment rehypothecation}: by virtue of blockchain ledgers, all obligations must be paid with the current cash account and cannot immediately reuse an incoming payment to satisfy an obligation in the same block. \item \emph{Greedy block construction}: the miners will select the transactions with the highest fees to attach to the current block.
+In other words, all payments on the block are simultaneously verified for the ledger to guarantee the miners get their fees. \item \emph{No payment rehypothecation}: by virtue of blockchain ledgers, all obligations must be paid with the current cash account and cannot immediately reuse an incoming payment to satisfy an obligation in the same block.\footnote{No payment rehypothecation comes from the idea that only verified transactions are considered valid.
+This assumption can be relaxed with the use of, e.g., unspent transaction outputs [UTXOs] in which all valid asset transfers are immediately accessible by the recipient.
+We comment later in this work on how such a relaxation of this assumption impacts the mathematical modeling.} \item \emph{Greedy block construction}: the miners will select the transactions with the highest fees to attach to the current block.
 This greedy approach is applied as each miner cannot guarantee it will ``win'' the consensus game on additional blocks.

 \item \emph{Limited block capacity}: each block has a limited capacity $C^\# > 0$ on the number of transactions. \end{enumerate}

 \begin{assumption} With rehypothecation, and an assessed fee of $f_R \in [0,1]$ on the collateral, we assume $x_i + \mu\sum_{j \in [n]} \left[(1-f_R)L_{ji} - L_{ij}\right] \geq 0$ for all $i\in[n]$ so that no bank defaults directly from the posting of the initial margins. \end{assumption}